Surgical Management of Endometriosis

 Jan 2012 – by R. Schenken, MD

-Laparoscopic surgery and uterosacral nerve ablation (LUNA) disrupts the parasympathetic ganglia in the uterosacral ligaments which carry pain signals from the uterus, cervix and other pelvic structures.
-Randomized controlled trials have shown that LUNA at the time of laparoscopy does not decrease pain, dysmenorrhea, dysparunia or dyschezia, and thus LUNA is not recommended.3 Presacral neurectomy (PSN) excises the presacral neural plexus which carries pain signals from the uterus and cervix.
-A randomized controlled trial of laparoscopic surgery with or without PSN showed that the severity, but not the frequency of pelvic pain, dysmenorrhea and dyspareunia was significantly less at 12 months in women undergoing PSN.4
+Laparoscopic surgery and uterosacral nerve ablation (LUNA) disrupts the parasympathetic ganglia in the uterosacral ligaments, which carry pain signals from the uterus, cervix and other pelvic structures.
+Randomized controlled trials have shown that LUNA at the time of laparoscopy does not decrease pain, dysmenorrhea, dysparunia or dyschezia, so LUNA is not recommended.
+Presacral neurectomy (PSN) excises the presacral neural plexus, which carries pain signals from the uterus and cervix.
+A randomized controlled trial of laparoscopic surgery with or without PSN showed that the severity, but not the frequency of pelvic pain, dysmenorrhea and dyspareunia was significantly less at 12 months in women undergoing PSN.

-The term deep infiltrating endometriosis (DIE) describes infiltrative disease that involves the uterosacral ligaments, rectovaginal septum, bowel, ureters, and/or bladder.
+The term deep infiltrating endometriosis (DIE) describes infiltrative disease that involves the uterosacral ligaments, rectovaginal septum, bowel, ureters or bladder.
 Medical therapy of symptomatic DIE is usually ineffective or transiently effective, with high recurrence rates.
 There is no consensus on the extent of resection necessary to treat DIE.
-Extensive dissection in the rectovaginal septum and rectal/bladder wall dissection, and/or bowel resection is often necessary.
+Extensive dissection in the rectovaginal septum, rectal or bladder wall, or bowel resection is often necessary.
 Hysterectomy and bilateral salpingoophorectomy alone is inadequate for definitive therapy if endometriosis involving the bowel is left untreated.

 Medical therapy after conservative surgery is recommended for patients with pelvic pain to reduce recurrence of pain and reoperation rates.
-First line therapies include either oral contraceptives or progestins.
-Continuous oral contraceptives decrease recurrent dysmenorrhea for up to 24 months after surgery.
-5 Progestin therapy such as norethindrone acetate, depo medroxyprogesterone acetate (DMPA) and levonorgestrel releasing intrauterine system (LNG-IUS) have all been shown to decrease pain recurrence rates.
+First line therapies include either combined hormonal contraceptives or continuous progestins.
+Continuous combined hormonal contraceptives decrease recurrent dysmenorrhea for up to 24 months after surgery.
+Progestin therapy such as norethindrone acetate, depo medroxyprogesterone acetate (DMPA) and the levonorgestrel releasing intrauterine system (LNG-IUS) have all been shown to decrease pain recurrence rates.

-Definitive surgical therapy, i.e. hysterectomy with or without bilateral salpingo-oophorectomy, should be reserved for women with severe symptoms who have completed childbearing.
-A retrospective analysis of patients undergoing hysterectomy for endometriosis showed higher rates of recurrent pain (62% vs. 11%) and need for reoperation (11% vs. 4%) in patients with retained ovarian tissue compared to those with bilateral oophorectomy.6 In premenopausal patients undergoing hysterectomy with bilateral oophorectomy for endometriosis, estrogen therapy (ET) is recommended to reduce symptoms of hypoestrogenism, reduce bone loss and decrease cardiovascular morbidity.
+Definitive surgical therapy, (hysterectomy with or without bilateral salpingo-oophorectomy), should be reserved for women with severe symptoms who have completed childbearing.
+A retrospective analysis of patients undergoing hysterectomy for endometriosis showed higher rates of recurrent pain (62% vs. 11%) and need for reoperation (11% vs. 4%) in patients with retained ovarian tissue compared to those with bilateral oophorectomy.
+In premenopausal patients undergoing hysterectomy with bilateral oophorectomy for endometriosis, estrogen therapy (ET) is recommended to reduce symptoms of hypoestrogenism, reduce bone loss and decrease cardiovascular morbidity.
 Starting ET immediately after surgery does not increase recurrence or reoperation rates.